 <placeable> ... <seasons> <maskAreas> <!-- empty list so there is no masking --> </maskAreas> </seasons> ... </placeable>

-This will tell Seasons that there is a custom mask, being: no areas.
+This will tell Seasons that there is a custom mask, where the mask has no areas.

 The masks can be tested in-game by dropping snow using the